top of page

 );

-Here is a Verilog description for a 4-input multiplexer.
-Note that the MUX4 code only instantiates MUX2 modules, reusing the code from the previous section.
+Here is the description of a 4-input multiplexer in Verilog.
+Note that the MUX4 code only instantiates MUX2 modules, reusing the code from the previous section:

 module mux4(